Thorpe Salvin

 Thorpe Salvin is a village and a civil parish in the Metropolitan Borough of Rotherham in South Yorkshire, England, on the border with Nottinghamshire.
 It lies between Worksop and Harthill, and is located at an elevation of around 110 metres above sea level.
 At the 2011 Census, it had a population of 476, down from 502 in 2001.

 The rectangular-towered parish church of St Peter, a predominantly 12th-century structure with 15th-century additions, is emblazoned with Norman carvings, and has been nominated among England's 1,000 best churches.
+It was Grade I listed in 1966.
 The village has a public house, the Parish Oven.

 History

 The name Thorpe derives from the Norse for an outlying farmstead, while Salvin refers to 13th century lord of the manor Ralph Salvain.
 There are earlier references to the settlement though, including a mention in the Domesday Book as Rynkenild Thorp, part of Roger de Busli's Laughton en le Morthen estate.
 This name refers to the settlement's place on the Roman road of Rynkenild Street, now Packman Lane.
 Within the bounds of the parish is Netherthorpe Airfield which has been active since 1933.